 Length of Trip: Total cruise time is about 90 minutes, pier to pier.

 Fares: Fares vary by company.
-From $90+ round trip for adults, $80+ for seniors, children's fares vary by company and child's age.
+From about $100+ one-way for adults, $99+ for seniors, children's fares vary by child's age.

 Click here to read about my favorite Boston sightseeing discount passes.
 Some Cape Cod attractions are included, too!